jmlaya/zoort/README.rst

 Features
 --------

-* Backup for all databases or one database.
+* Backup for just one or all your MongoDB Databases.
 * Encrypt and Decrypt output dump file.
 * Upload file to S3 bucket.